Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 As I sat down with my plate of pancakes, Roberto set down a cup of warm milk tea before heading back to the kitchen.
 Slowly, I dug out small, triangular bites with my fork while eyeing Saki sipping her tea.

 “Sweets will do you no good, Chancell-, I mean, Claude.
 You spoil the young ones too much.
-At least, they have to discipline to get up on time for their activities.”
+At least, they have the discipline to get up on time for their activities.”

 It seemed like Saki was still fumbling with what exactly to call me.
 She had been accustomed to calling the previous Chancellor as such, so it became natural for her to call me the same.
 However, a shiver ran down my spine whenever that happened, so I preferred that it be used as little as possible.
 At least, until the bad memories faded a bit.